 The fund management company is Swiss Prime Site Solutions AG.
 Swiss Prime Site Solutions AG, with its registered office in Zurich, has been operating in the investment business since its formation as a limited company in 2017.
 Swiss Prime Site Solutions AG was granted authorisation by the Swiss Financial Market Supervisory Authority FINMA on 9 September 2021 to operate as a fund management company.
-On 9 August 2022 Swiss Prime Site Solutions AG merged with Akara Funds AG and Akara Real Estate Management AG.
+On 9 August 2022 Swiss Prime Site Solutions AG merged with Akara Funds AG and Akara Real Estate Management AG and on September 26, 2024, Swiss Prime Site Solutions AG merged with Fundamenta Group Immobilien Holding AG.